Please ensure Javascript is enabled for purposes of website accessibility Choline Depression & CDP Choline

 Research has found that consuming two eggs per day for four weeks resulted in higher dietary and plasma choline concentrations, and improved markers of cardiovascular disease risk without affecting TMAO concentrations compared to an oatmeal breakfast.[10]

 More recent research in healthy participants found that consuming 4 eggs daily showed no significant increase in TMAO or platelet reactivity.
-However, choline bitartrate supplements providing comparable total choline raised both TMAO and platelet reactivity.[11]
+However, choline bitartrate supplements providing comparable total choline raised both TMAO and platelet reactivity, which could have implications for cdp choline depression management.[11]

 The bottom line is that instead of looking for supplements to meet your choline requirements, obtaining it through the diet may be the safer route.